klarna/higher-order-components/README.md

 This library is a collection of useful React higher-order Components.

+**Note**: Documentation is a work in progress.
+It will probably be expanded with examples later on.

 ## Overridable

 **Overridable** provides a way of replacing the styles or the full implementation of a component.